blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PoisoningtheWellIR-main/navigate.md

 ![uhohmacro](./images/moments_before_wordexe.PNG)

 We can see that Jane was using Microsoft Word before the Word executable ran.
 This helps us infer that whatever Microsoft Word did somehow contributed to the files download and execution.
 Sometimes attackers will stick malicious code into Word documents to run programs that the user would not suspect.
-We will inspect Janes sharepoint logs to see what has been happening in the word documents within her Sharepoint.
-If something malicious has occured we should be able to track down the cause within Sharepoint Logs.
-Jane said she downloaded a file called "HRcomplaint something..." before the werid things started happening.
+We will inspect Janes Sharepoint logs to see what has been happening in the word documents within her Sharepoint.
+If something malicious has occurred we should be able to track down the cause within Sharepoint Logs.
+Jane said she downloaded a file called "HRcomplaint something..." before the weird things started happening.
 <hr>

 ## Lab 2 - There's Something In The Water

 *This lab will require the audit.log file to follow along.*

 ### Lab 2 Objective
 In the last lab, we found a suspicious file on Jane's workstation.
 During our investigation, we noticed that Jane had opened Microsoft Word shortly before Word.exe ran.
 When we asked Jane if she had recently downloaded or opened any Word documents, she mentioned that she had opened a Word file from her [SharePoint](https://www.microsoft.com/en-us/microsoft-365/sharepoint/collaboration).

-As investigators, we have a couple of options.
+As investigators, we have a couple of options. <br>

 We can either analyze the Word document she opened to understand its content better, or we can examine audit logs to track the activities of users in SharePoint.

 Because of the wider view that logs give us, we will look at the Sharepoint audit logs.

 ![a strange exchange](./images/two_todds.PNG)

 We can see that one of the most recent changes was made by Todd Lee.
 Todd logged in and then edited the file for an unknown reason.
-At first glance this is normal behavior, SharePoint was built for collaboration.
+At first glance this is normal behavior.
+After all, SharePoint was built for collaboration... right?

 ![uhoh](./images/real_todd.PNG)
 ![italwaysgetsworse](./images/evil_todd.PNG)

 After closer examination, we can see that the IP address responsible for the login and the one used to upload the file are different.
-However both events occured within a two-minute time frame, Todd logged in from two different locations, and while possible was not probable.
+However both events occurred within a two-minute time frame, Todd logged in from two different locations, and while possible is not probable.

 Jane has disclosed that the file she downloaded was an HR complaint that needed to be updated and signed.